 Phil Jagielka – Sheffield United (2006)

-Sheffield United were 1-0 up when Warnock favourite Paddy Kenny limped off with a groin injury.
+Neil Warnock’s Sheffield United were 1-0 up against Arsene Wenger’s Arsenal when Paddy Kenny limped off with a groin injury.
 Warnock was famous for not having goalkeepers on his substitutes bench, prompting Phil Jagielka to swap tops with Kenny and go in goal.

-The full-time whistle earned United a famous victory against the Gunners, with a little help from makeshift goalie Jagielka.
+The full-time whistle earned Sheffield United a famous victory against the Gunners, with a little help from makeshift goalie Jagielka.

 Alex Revell – MK Dons (2016)